jalian-systems/wp-pde/main/help/31-en-US-wp_pde-external-files.md

 You can also add new empty files to your plugin.
 Use the `Folder` and `File Name` text fields below in the same meta box.

+WpPDE also provides a multi file uploader using the same `plupload` plugin used by WordPress.

 #### Including the files